lauraweindorf/art-shop/README.md

 After going through the different stages of the Artwork (Created, Framed, etc.) your transaction history should look like the list below.

 ![](images/transaction-history.png)

+Use the `Fetch Artwork Item` button at the top to fetch any artwork item and see its state and other details.

 ## Built With